Stochastic Hyperbolic Systems, Small Perturbations and Pathwise Approximation: Pathwise approximation and applications

 \subsection{Application to the random evolution operator}

 One of the main applications of Wong-Zakai type approximations in the case of a stochastic differential equation is the construction of its stochastic flow of diffeomorphisms.
-In this paragraph we give a similar application which will be usefull in the next section.
-For notational simplicity we still consider the case where $b=0,f=g=0$.
-Let $U_{f}(s,t)\phi$ denotes the solution to the forward equation
+In this paragraph we give a similar application which will be used later in the study of the singularities of Eq. (${\cal E}$).
+For notational simplicity, we still consider the case where $b=0,f=g=0$.
+Let $U_{f}(t',t)\phi$ denotes the solution to the forward equation:

-where $\phi\in H^{s}$ (we could also assume that $\phi$ is random and ${\cal F}_{s}$-measurable).
-Now let us consider the backward equation
+where $\phi\in H^{s}$ (we could also assume that $\phi$ is random and ${\cal F}_{t'}$-measurable).
+Now, let us consider the backward equation